TheOdinProject/top-meta/Moderation_Matrix.md

 ## 2 Zaps (WARNING)
 Medium severity violations such as:
-- Suggesting piracy (Rule 9)
+- Suggesting piracy
-- Unsolicited pings/DM/friend request (Rule 6)
+- Unsolicited pings/DM/friend request
-- Political or religious topics (Rule 8)
+- Political or religious topics
-- Mild toxicity (directed insults, provoking/baiting other users, passive aggression, naming & shaming) (Rule 7)
+- Mild toxicity (directed insults, provoking/baiting other users, passive aggression, naming & shaming)
-- Self promo without permission (ask with Modmail)(Rule 7)
+- Self promo without permission (ask with Modmail)
   - Do not share resources you have created solely for personal or monetary gain
   - Examples: "Fill out my survey" (does not help the goals of Odin), "Join my boot camp/program/server" (Could mislead learners), "Why PHP is superior" (unrelated blog post)

 ## 5 Zaps
 High severity violations such as:
-- Posting about any illegal activities, such as facilitating piracy (Rule 7 and 9)
+- Posting about any illegal activities, such as facilitating piracy
 - Publicly arguing about receiving moderation activity after being asked to take it to ModMail/discuss privately
-- Excessive toxicity (targeted harassment, inciting drama, aggressively arguing purposefully, etc.) (Rule 7)
+- Excessive toxicity (targeted harassment, inciting drama, aggressively arguing purposefully, etc.)

 ## 10 Zaps (Immediate Ban)
 Extreme severity violations such as: